Trixie Whitley: Music

-In 2010 and 2011 as she toured the world performing with Black Dub, which included Canadian musician and producer Daniel Lanois, she was offered 2 lead roles for independent feature films which she turned down due to the touring schedule.
+In 2010 and 2011 she toured the world performing with Black Dub, which included Canadian musician and producer Daniel Lanois.
 During the Black Dub recording sessions, she also recorded her second EP, The Engine, featuring her own music and began preparing to record her debut as a leader.
 In late 2011, she released Live at the Rockwood Music Hall, a 5-song EP of her solo performance recorded at Rockwood in New York City.

 In early 2012, she returned to the studio to finish her debut album, Fourth Corner, with producer Thomas Bartlett, engineer Pat Dillett, and string arrangements by Rob Moose.
 In anticipation of Fourth Corner, the summer of 2012 had Trixie taking the stage at festivals like Bonnaroo, SXSW, and Celebrate Brooklyn.

 In November and December 2012, she embarked on her first solo tour of the US, and 2013 was filled with European and US tour dates.
 Her critically acclaimed debut album Fourth Corner was released in the US on January 29, 2013, in Europe on February 11, 2013, and in the UK on March 5, 2013.

 Her third solo album, Lacuna, was announced on January 4, 2019 and released on March 29.